lj-ditrapani/production-simulator/README.markdown

 - "Show all panels" button (make config, run, results & summary visible at same time).
-If you click on config, run, results, or summary buttons, it hides the other panels automatically Only useful in sim\_coffee.html for quick testing
+If you click on config, run, results, or summary buttons, it hides the other panels automatically Only useful in `sim_coffee.html` for quick testing
 - Simulate all rounds:  run simulation for rounds 1-6 in sequence for current config (is this useful outside of testing?) setup() for round_num in [1..6] sim.round_num = round_num
-- autofetch dependencies?  qunit, rhino, CoffeeScript (assume python and sh)
+- autofetch dependencies?  qunit, rhino, CoffeeScript (assume python, java and sh)
-- should qunit and rhino be added to .gitignore?
 - make js/utils a seperate project and submodule?
     - write in CoffeeScript and add unit tests
-- get rid of sim\_js.html?
+- get rid of `sim_js.html`?
 Not used in testing anymore and broken.
 - Create functional tests
     Although we have unit tests for the internal logic, it would be nice to have user-level functional tests to verify that